Troon North Golf Club: Pinnacle vs Monument Guide (2026)

 Play Monument if you:

-- Enjoy British-style links golf adapted to the desert
+- Like links-style ground game adapted to the desert

-- Like firm, fast conditions that reward creative shotmaking
+- Enjoy firm, fast conditions that reward creativity

 Play Pinnacle if you:

-- Seek dramatic elevation changes and visual excitement
+- Want dramatic elevation changes and visual excitement

-- Enjoy carrying shots over desert hazards and arroyos
+- Like carrying shots over desert hazards and arroyos

-- Want to test yourself on the legendary 609-yard par-5 16th
+- Want to test yourself on a 609-yard par 5

-- Shoulder Season: Reduced rates as temperatures increase
+- Shoulder season: Reduced rates as temperatures climb

-- Water Surcharge: A 5% water surcharge is added at check-in and not included in quoted rates
+Watch for the 5% water surcharge.
+It's added at check-in and not included in quoted rates.
+Factor it into your budget.

 Practice Facilities

-Troon North offers a complimentary forecaddie service during peak season on select days:
+Troon North offers free forecaddies during peak season on select days:

 Desert Golf Tips